loechel/praesentationen/plone-and-python-community.rst

     Side Story:

-    PloneConf Brasil 2013 - Max and I arrived early in Brasilia.
+    PloneConf Brazil 2013 - Max and I arrived early in Brasilia.
     On the first evening we went to a gas station next to our hotel.

     From the point of the community and in our own minds we both were still newbies - we did attend several PloneConfs before, but weren't code contributors nor known members of the community

-    We met Alan Runyan at this gas stations - he remembered us, he sat down with us there sharing a few beers and talked for almost two hours.
+    We met Alan Runyan at this gas station - he remembered us, he sat down with us there sharing a few beers and talking for almost two hours.